 Published by MBA Skool Team, Last Updated: September 02, 2017

 Marketing Strategy of Jabong analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Jabong marketing mix, help the brand succeed.
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Jabong marketing mix, help the brand succeed in the market.